-Store credit cards can help build credit, if you use the card wisely.
-Store credit cards report your payment history to the credit bureaus the same as a regular consumer credit card.
+Yes, store credit cards can help build credit, if you use them wisely.
+Store credit cards report your payment history to credit bureaus the same as a regular consumer credit card.
 If you make timely payments for more than the minimum due, and stay within your credit limit, a store credit card can go a long way in building, or even rebuilding your credit.

 A store credit card is a card offered by a retailer.
 It's not to be confused with a charge card, in that a store credit card does not require you to pay off the entire balance every month.
 Store credit cards are also known as closed-loop cards, which means it can be used only for purchases within the store, its website, or affiliated stores.
 Retailers may also offer open-loop, or co-branded store cards.
 They're store cards, but they're on a credit card network such as Visa and Mastercard, and can be used anywhere the network's cards are accepted.

 You can use a store credit card to help build credit because they're generally easier to get.
 Most store credit cards require a minimum fair credit score to have a chance of being approved.
 The drawback is that you'll likely start out with a higher interest rate and a lower credit limit than you would with a co-branded credit card.
 Co-branded store cards also come with stricter approval requirements.